monishkumarv/jetbrains-commit-manager/README.md

    - The commit button will be enabled and show "Commit Selected Files"
    - Click the commit button from the status bar

+8. Stash Selected Files

+   - Select files in the tree using checkboxes
+   - The stash button will be enabled and show "Stash Selected Files" (next to commit button)
+   - Click the stash button to stash only the selected files

 ## Commands

 | Command                                             | Description                                 |